kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * **Will enabling / using this feature result in any new API calls?**

   No new API calls are required.
 Kubelet / CSI volume plugin already has CSIDriver informer.

 * **Will enabling / using this feature result in introducing new API types?**

   No new API types.

 * **Will enabling / using this feature result in any new calls to cloud provider?**

   No new calls to cloud providers.

-* **Will enabling / using this feature result in increasing size or count
+* **Will enabling / using this feature result in increasing size or count of the existing API objects?**

   CSIDriver gets one new field.
 We expect only few CSIDriver objects in a cluster.
-  PodSpec gets one new field and we expect it to be `null` for the vast majority of Pods.
+  PodSpec gets one new field, and we expect it to be `null` for the vast majority of Pods.

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs][]?**